mrkkrp/modern-uri/README.md

   types (see `Text.URI.Lens`).
 * Quasi-quoters for compile-time construction of the `URI` data type and refined text types (see `Text.URI.QQ`).

-TODO:

-* Provide parser that can parse URIs from `ByteString`s.

 ## Contribution